idenisovs/timesheet/README.md

     * [Accuracy Points](./docs/accuracy_points.md)

 ## Versions
+-
+- `3.1.3` - In Daily Activities Page, added support for Infinite Scroll feature;
 - `3.1.2` - In Weekly Overview, display the list of general activities (not related to any Issue);
 - `3.1.1` - In Weekly Overview, display the percents of completed Week in Weekly Overview instead of hardcoded value 100%;
 - `3.1.0` - Added Weekly Overview modal;